 If you have suffered serious injuries in a car accident that may have been caused by a driver who was impaired by fatigue or asleep at the wheel, you should contact an experienced car accident lawyer as soon as possible.

 At Sam & Ash Injury Law, our Las Vegas injury attorneys have the experience, resources, and dedication to pursue full compensation for you if another party was at fault.
-You deserve the personal, one-on-one attention we provide to people trying to recover from serious car accidents.
+You deserve the personal, one-on-one attention we provide to people trying to recover from serious drowsy driving crashes.

 Call us today or contact us online for a free review of the car accident you were in and an explanation of your legal options.
 We stand up for What’s Right for our clients.
 We’re here to help you.